gromano02/MultiTaskDeltaNet-UnsupervisedTest/README.md

 6. **Special Dataset Handling:**

  - Some files (e.g., those with _phy) are designed to extract extra information from kinetic_curves.xlsx in addition to image data.
 These are included for future research use and do not affect current functionality.

+## Results
+This section includes both the numerical results and visual predictions for each model.
+Results are organized by model type, validation/test dataset, and prediction category.

+1. **Folder Structure:**
+Each model folder (no_init, init1, init2 and U-net) contains results for both the validation and test datasets (103, 201, 203,301).
+Inside each dataset subfolder, you will find:

+ - 'area1' and 'area2': Raw model prediction masks for A1 and A2.

+ - 'img': Original filament images used for inference.

+ - 'output': Combined A1 + A2 visualizations, as presented in the paper.

+ - 'F1_A1.txt' and 'F1_A2.txt': F1 scores for each sample, saved as plain text.

+ - 'groundtruth': Ground truth masks for A1 and A2 (available for both validation and test sets).

+2. **Confusion Matrix Visualizations:**
+ - The Comparison/ folder includes confusion matrix plots shown in Figures 6 and 7 of the paper.

+ - These plots are provided for MTDN_init2 and U-Net, as they are the primary models discussed in the paper.

+ - If you would like to generate confusion matrices for other variants (e.g., no_init, init1, etc.), use:

+   - A1_comparison.ipynb

+   - A2_comparison.ipynb

+3. **Images for README:**
+ - The image_github/ folder includes curated visualizations used in this README.md file.